pablomfc/netbird-sidecar/readme.md

-# Auto Inject netbird using kyverno clusterpolicy
+# Auto-Inject netbird using kyverno clusterpolicy
     A way to auto-inject netbird using a kyverno clusterpolicy.
     An init-container was also added to optionally fix local network routes and route to exit-node

-    In this example we create a clusterpolicy that acts as an admission control, and when it finds the annotation below in a deployment:
+    In this example we create a clusterpolicy that acts as an admission control.
+    When it finds the annotation below in a deployment:

         annotations:
             netbird.io/inject: "true"